Woolworth (Europe): History

 In February 2016, the chain opened its 300th branch in Dortmund city centre.

 Since 2016, Woolworth has stopped using environmentally harmful plastic shopping bags and instead uses reusable, PET and paper bags.
 During the opening of new stores and renovation of old stores new energy efficient LED lights are installed.
 The headquarters in Unna generates some of its own electricity and heat via a combined heat and power plant.
 Woolworth uses the principle of core activation to regulate temperature through the buildings.

 On 31 October 2019, the 400th store opened in Bielefeld.

 The headquarters for Woolworth in Unna, opened in 2010.

 In September-October 2020, the new headquarters opened in Unna located in the Unna/Kamen industrial park, it includes a distribution centre, when it opened the complex had around 450 staff, and will eventually have over 1,000 staff.

-Woolworth did not close any stores during the Covid-19 Pandemic and remained relatively unscathed and opened over 100 stores since the start of 2020.
+Woolworth did not close any stores during the COVID-19 Pandemic and remained relatively unscathed and opened over 100 stores since the start of 2020.

 During Autumn 2021, the company started working with ImmoScout24, a real estate platform, to help find spaces where new stores would work well.

 In October 2022, Woolworth announced that it sees potential for more than 1,000 locations in the medium term and announced that the chain would expand to Poland in May 2023, it was also stated that the chain had experienced immense financial growth and was becoming more popular due to the cost of living crisis.

 List of international operations

 Austria

 The retailer established stores in Austria in the early 2000s, before closing in 2009.
-The chain returned to Austria in November of 2023 with a store in Eisenstadt.
+The chain returned to Austria in November 2023 with a store in Eisenstadt.